NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration: Analysis and Results

-Figure~\ref{fig:corr}(d) shows the correlation between the spectral index $\beta$ and the peak energy $E_p$ (keV).
+\endgroup \twocolumngrid involving enhanced particle acceleration or the dominance of higher-energy electrons in the emitting region.
+Figure~\ref{fig:corr}(d) shows the correlation between the curvature parameter $\beta$ and the peak energy $E_p$ (keV).

 The distribution exhibits an overall negative trend ($r = -0.52$), with $\beta$ decreasing as $E_p$ increases, particularly pronounced for $E_p \gtrsim 0.5$ keV.
 At lower $E_p$ values, the data show significant scatter, indicating increased dispersion in $\beta$.
 Although the general trend suggests an inverse power law dependence of $\beta$ on $E_p$, the observed spread implies that additional physical parameters may contribute to the dispersion.
-We investigated correlations between the spectral index $\alpha$ and both the flux and synchrotron peak energy $E_{\mathrm{p}}$.
+We investigated correlations between the log-parabolic photon index $\alpha$ and both the flux and synchrotron peak energy $E_{\mathrm{p}}$.

 Figure~\ref{fig:corr}(e) shows a strong negative correlation between $\alpha$ and $E_{\mathrm{p}}$, with $r=-0.88$ (Pearson).~An inverse power-law model provides an excellent description of the trend, indicating that spectra with higher synchrotron peak energies systematically exhibit smaller (harder) values of $\alpha$.